weiaovvang-create/tokyo-airbnb-analysis/README.md

 - **Content:** Listing-level data including price, room type, host ID, neighborhood, and geographic coordinates
 - **Format:** CSV

+The original dataset (~69MB) is excluded from version control and not included in this repository.

+The notebook assumes the dataset is available locally at `data/listings.csv`.

 ---

 ## Data Cleaning & Preprocessing